iankhor/mktplc/mktplc/README.md

 # mktplc

 Our next assignment is to design and build a two sided marketplace.
-Making a pre-assignment test to make sure I'm ready.
+Making a pre-assignment project to make sure I'm ready.

 - User (has_many: items, orders, has_one: profile)
   - devise information (email, password)